SharonKirimi/tictactoe/README.md

 Future ideas

-have a pen that drwas the tictactoe board have a listener to get any X or O's movements of the touchpad or mouse
+have a pen that draws out the the tictactoe board have a listener to get any X or O's movements of the touchpad or mouse